top of page

 Mr 2 explored the effects of gravity when he tried to stack too many rings on top and they fell down.

-Once Mr 2 had practiced stacking, he started putting them on the rings in colour groups.
 This was a great opportunity to introduce some colourful vocabulary, and every time he chose and stacked a ring I said its colour.

 What I love about loose parts play like this is that it's open-ended, in other words there is no pre-defined way to play, and as a result it has lots of potential for imagination.